-It should come as no surprise then that marketers have latched on to text message marketing as a way to keep their brands and services top of mind.
+It should come as no surprise then that marketers have latched on to text message marketing (SMS marketing) as a way to keep their brands and services top of mind.
 Not only is there psychology to support the power of text messaging, but there’s also a captive audience.
 More than half of smartphone users report spending between five and six hours on their phones on a daily basis.

 So is SMS marketing an effective marketing tactic for companies?
 It certainly can be!

 Let’s dig a little deeper to define exactly what SMS marketing is and how you can make it work for your brand.

 Short Message Service (SMS) marketing is the practice of marketing to consumers via text messaging.
 Companies frequently use SMS marketing to promote sales and limited-time offers.
 Texts can also be used for transactional communication like order confirmations, shipping notifications, shopping cart reminders, and to collect feedback post-sale.

 One of the most compelling reasons marketers decide to experiment with SMS marketing: the open rates it generates.
 More than 95 percent of text messages that are received are opened and read.
 Email marketing and even social media marketing rarely see comparable open rates and engagement rates.

 How Do You Get Started with SMS Marketing?

 You’ve collected mobile phone numbers from current and prospective customers.
 Now what?
 First you’ll want to find an SMS marketing software platform.